danthegoodman1/icedb/ARCHITECTURE.md

 Tombstone cleanup would simply result in redundant actions which can reduce performance, however concurrent merges on the same parts may result in duplicate data, which must be avoided.

+## Partition removal

+Partition removal works like:

+1. Read the state and build a list of unique partitions
+2. Get the list of partitions to delete back from the user
+3. Merge those log files by creating a new one with any file marker in the removed partitions with a tombstone, and tombstones for the involved log files

+Because it only involves log files, it is very fast.
+It can be combined with partition rewriting for user data deletion (prefer partition removal where possible), and also used for TTL if the date is in the partition.